CoDeConf/CoDeOSL15/program/index.md

 ######[Seb Rose]({{site.root}}/speakers#srose), Consultant & Coach

 Estimates are slippery things at the best of times, but they get a whole lot more slippery when combined with continuous delivery.
 In this session we discover that there is more than one kind of estimate and examine how they are typically used in an agile context.
 We'll then dig a bit deeper to see how continuous delivery affects our approach, and whether there are any responsible alternatives to estimation.
 Along the way I hope to play a game or two with you, so be prepared to have some fun with estimates.

 ## All unicorns were once horses (and some were donkeys before that)
 {: #unicorns}

 ######[Mike Long]({{site.root}}/speakers#mlong), Praqma Norway

-One of the most widely help beliefs about devops is that it applies "only for startups and  unicorns".
-We think of all the success stories from Google, Amazon, Etsy, and Flickr and  conclude that all the best-in-class companies were born as "unicorns", with devops in their  DNA.
-But when we look at the paths these companies have forged a different story emerges.
+One of the most widely held beliefs about DevOps is that it applies "only for startups and unicorns".
+We think of all the success stories from Google, Amazon, Etsy, and Flickr and conclude that all the best-in-class companies were born as "unicorns", with DevOps in their DNA.
+However, when we look at the paths these companies have forged a different story emerges.
 A story of ambition, commitment, and determination to overcome real and difficult barriers in technology and culture.
-The truth is that all unicorns were once horses.
-And some were  donkeys before that.
+The truth is that all unicorns were once horses - and some were  donkeys before that.
 This presentation will bust common myths about Continuous Delivery and look at what it  takes to transform a donkey to a market-leading unicorn.

 ## DevOps and Moving the Elephant
 {: #elephant}

 ######[Chris Gargiulo]({{site.root}}/speakers#cgargiulo), Maersk Group

 Introducing DevOps as a methodology for delivering business value into an existing organization has many challanges.
 One of the largest being that of going against long established norms and processes.
-In the presentation, ‘DevOps and Moving the Elephant’, I will present a brief history of the progress made within Maersk Line IT and now Maersk Group IS that have helped make the difference in being able to anchor critical changes in how IT infrastructure is delivered and managed using DevOps methods.
+In the presentation, ‘DevOps and Moving the Elephant’, I will present a brief history of the progress made within Maersk Line IT and now Maersk Group IS that has helped make the difference in being able to anchor critical changes in how IT infrastructure is delivered and managed using DevOps methods.

 ## Game Changing Beliefs
 {: #gamechanging}

 ######[Morten Elvang]({{site.root}}/speakers#elvang), DELTA

-How can you create an organization where it's possible to have success with CoDe and devops?
+How can you create an organization where it's possible to have success with CoDe and DevOps?
 Imagine you can chose to believe in something and that choosing the right things can fundamentally change your luck in business?
 Is this at all a useful way to go about creating an effective and supportive organization?
 And, if so, what should you chose to believe in?

 ## Operational Excellence in Multi-disciplinary Product Development
 {: #execellence}

 ######[Dag Arne Brænd]({{site.root}}/speakers#dbrænd), Novelda

-Answering the following questions from an industrial point of view:  How do you develop, control and maintain and advanced SW codebase that distributes and  ships into multiple HW products?
+Answering the following questions from an industrial point of view: How do you develop, control, and maintain an advanced SW codebase that distributes and ships into multiple HW products?
 How does Continuous Delivery of SW fit into such an environment?
-How do you set-up a SW quality toolchain chain that starts with design and ends up in a product at the customers desk?
+How do you set-up a SW quality toolchain that starts with design and ends up in a product at the customers desk?

 ## On the way towards the vision of DevOps
 {: #vision}